irinik/masterski/README.md

 Masterskaia project

-My project about probability of heart desease by some parameters
+My project about probability of heart disease by some parameters